 - Lei (Ella) ha mangiato = She has eaten / She ate

 - Noi abbiamo mangiato = We have eaten / We ate

 - Voi avete mangiato = You (plural) have eaten / You (plural) ate

 - Loro (Essi) hanno mangiato = They have eaten / They ate

 Hai mangiato i broccoli ma non la torta.
 Ti senti bene?

 You’ve eaten the broccoli but not the cake.
 Are you feeling ok?

 Yesterday I ate loads of sweets!

-If you want to say that someone has eaten or ate a lot, you can add adjectives such as tanto (a lot) or troppo (too much) after the verb:
+If you want to say that someone has eaten a lot, you can add adverbs such as tanto (a lot) or troppo (too much) after the verb: